Union says tentative deal reached to end U.S. refinery strike

 The tentative contract contains language that addresses worker fatigue, which is tied to accidents, and the use of contractors versus unionized labor.
 It also safeguards gains made in previous contracts, the union and sources said.

-Twelve refineries with a fifth of U.S. refining capacity have been hit by strikes over the past 40 days.
+Twelve refineries with a fifth of U.S. refining capacity have been hit by strikes during the last 40 days.
 Companies have responded by calling in temporary workers after 6,550 people walked off the job.

 Only one plant, Tesoro’s 166,000-barrel-per-day (bpd) refinery in Martinez, California, was shut by the strike as it was already undergoing maintenance when the walkout started.
 The company said it will reopen when the strike ends.

-The contract would cover refineries owned by Exxon Mobil Corp (XOM.N), BP Plc (BP.L), Valero Energy Corp (VLO.N) and Chevron Corp (CVX.N) among others.
+The contract would cover refineries owned by Exxon Mobil Corp, BP Plc, Valero Energy Corp and Chevron Corp among others.

 That move was widely seen as a signal that the strike may be nearing an end as the union pushed for higher wages and what it called better safety practices in a new pact for about 60 plants.